Best Brokerages for Investing in US Stocks - How to Buy US Stocks

 To buy U.S. shares, you must open a brokerage account that allows access to the U.S. market.

-To choose the best brokers (on top of low commissions), Seedly’s online brokerage review platform is the place to go!
+To choose the best brokers (on top of low commissions), Seedly’s online brokerage reviews are where it’s at!

 Over there, you can sort according to “Most Popular”, “Most Reviewed”, and “Highest Rating”.